awsdocs/amazon-redshift-developer-guide/doc_source/r_ANALYZE_COMPRESSION.md

 ## Parameters<a name="r_ANALYZE_COMPRESSION-parameters"></a>

  *table\_name*
 You can analyze compression for specific tables, including temporary tables\.
 You can qualify the table with its schema name\.
 You can optionally specify a *table\_name* to analyze a single table\.
 If you do not specify a *table\_name*, all of the tables in the currently connected database are analyzed\.
-You cannot specify more than one *table\_name* with a single ANALYZE COMPRESSION statement\.
+You can't specify more than one *table\_name* with a single ANALYZE COMPRESSION statement\.

  *column\_name*
 If you specify a *table\_name*, you can also specify one or more columns in the table \(as a column\-separated list within parentheses\)\.